 2. The Great Outdoors Is At Your Doors

-There’s hardly a spot along Main Street where you can’t feast your eyes upon our favorite downtown mountain, Mount Wantastiquet, in its full Green Mountain glory.
+There’s hardly a spot along Main Street where you can’t feast your eyes upon our favorite downtown mountain, Mount Wantastiquet (shoutout to our New Hampshire neighbors for giving us the view).
 Aside from hiking to the summit of Wantastiquet for a bird’s-eye view of Brattleboro, other opportunities to stretch your legs include taking a stroll on the West River Trail or reveling in the rolling hills at Living Memorial Park — both of which are just a few miles from downtown.

 Whether you’re on a holiday shopping bonanza or just nabbing some sweet souvenirs, stocking a Green Mountain goodie bag in Brattleboro is a cinch.
 You’ll find artisan handiwork, clothing, and textiles a-plenty at specialty stores like Experienced Goods, Galanes Vermont Shop, and Delectable Mountain Cloth.
 To crank out all of your craft shopping in one swift swing, take to the Saturday Brattleboro Farmer’s Market and shop dozens of local vendors.

-Picking the perfect day for your Vermont vacation is as easy as glancing at the Brattleboro events calendar.
+Timing your Vermont getaway is as simple as glancing at the Brattleboro events calendar.
 With twelve months of seasonal events like the Harris Hill Ski Jump in the winter, the Strolling of the Heifers cow parade in the spring, or the annual Literary Festival in the fall, there’s always a plethora of events to please every visitor.
-Aside from the headliners, more frequent functions like the monthly Gallery Walk, the foot-tappin’ tunes each Thursday at the Whetstone Station Restaurant & Brewery, and of course, live concerts and performances here at the Latchis Theatre make any day a solid choice to set off.
+Aside from the headliners, more frequent functions like the monthly Gallery Walk, live performances at the Latchis Theatre, and a Victorian Gothic Church-turned-venue, the Stone Church, make any day a solid choice to set off.

-If you’re a self-proclaimed ski bum, you already know about the world-class slopes here in Vermont.
+Self-proclaimed ski bums already know about the world-class slopes here in Vermont.
 Mount Snow, Stratton, and Bromley Mountain are just a few of the ski areas within an hour of Brattleboro.
 If you’re just starting out on the slopes, we have a bunny hill (and $5 day pass) with your name on it here at Living Memorial Park.

 These Green Mountains are made for more than just winter, however.
 Between legendary leaf peeping in the fall, all-you-can-sweet maple sugar house tours in the spring, and splash-worthy swimming holes in the summer, it’s safe to say Brattleboro is a four-season site of celebration.

 We have a little motto here in Brattleboro: “The one and only.”
 Sure enough, there’s no other Brattleboro in the world, but the statement expands beyond the name.
-It only takes one visit to see that the lively spirit of Brattleboro is truly one-of-a-kind — and it’s that charm and quirk (along with those action-packed Green Mountain itineraries) that keep people coming back year after year.
+It only takes one visit to see that the lively spirit of Brattleboro is truly one-of-a-kind — and it’s that quintessential Green Mountain charm, distinctive quirk, and action-packed itineraries that keep folks coming back to Brattleboro, Vermont year after year.